vannaksuos/ReadMe-Generator/README.md

   * Tests
   * Questions

+# # Installation

-# # Installation: This is where I would explain how to install it
+ This is where I would explain how to install it

+# # Usage

-# # Usage: This is where I would put info on usage
+This is where I would put info on usage

 # # License: MIT License